 Be a Bailiff: Education and Career Roadmap

-Learn how to become a bailiff.
+Learn the various steps for becoming a bailiff.
 Research the education requirements, training and experience you will need to start a career as a bailiff.

 Bailiffs are law enforcement officers responsible for the security of courts and court personnel.
 The duties of bailiffs may vary depending on their assignments.
-Some bailiffs use scanning devices such as magnetometers, hand-held wands, x-ray machines and chemical detection devices to screen persons (and their belongings) who enter the courthouse; bailiffs are responsible for preventing contraband from being brought into the courthouse.
+Bailiffs are responsible for preventing contraband from being brought into the courthouse and may use scanning devices such as magnetometers, hand-held wands, x-ray machines and chemical detection devices to screen persons and their belongings upon entering.
 Others conduct legal research and schedule court cases.
 Bailiffs who work in the courtroom call the room to order; announce the judge's arrival; protect the judge, parties and jury; escort prisoners and generally maintain the security and decorum of court proceedings.
+A certain amount of stress may occur on the job, especially during high profile court proceedings.

 Bailiffs are generally required to have a high school diploma or equivalent and must have completed Police (or Peace) Officer Standards Training (P.O.S.T.), which may include a state exam and formal certification.
 In some jurisdictions, a judge's bailiff will also perform some of the duties of the judge's clerk as assigned, which means the bailiff must hold a Juris Doctor degree from a law school.